UoBBadders/UoBBadders.github.io/EDITME/membership.md

 - Weekly training times and coaching detailed above during term-time.
 - Access to 4 weeks intensive pre-season on-court training and coached strength and conditioning before the academic year.
 - Opportunity to compete for the University in BUCS matches.
-- Access to a 1 week intensive summer camp of varied training and matchplay.
 - Access to all society socials and events.

 #### Development Membership:
 This is for players at a lower level than Performance looking for the opportunity to train, compete and improve, or perhaps prefering a lower training committment.
 Membership includes:
 - Weekly training times and coaching detailed above during term-time.
 - Opportunity to represent the club in Sunday Local League matches against other local badminton clubs.
-- Access to a 1 week intensive summer camp of varied training and matchplay (if aiming for Performance Squad level).
 - Access to all society socials and events.

 #### Social Membership: